After-sales, Afterthought?

 Look at what’s measured, reviewed, and rewarded.

-It’s whether your organisation behaves as if it is - and how confident you are in the answer.
+The question is no longer whether after‑sales is important.
+It’s whether your organisation behaves as if it is - and how confident you are in that answer.

 For leaders who want to pressure-test their own organisation against the issues raised here, we have developed a short After-Sales Readiness Diagnostic.
 It is designed as a self-assessment rather than a checklist, and is intended to reveal the gaps that are often normalised or overlooked.